ietf-rats-wg/basic-yang-module/draft-ietf-rats-yang-tpm-charra.md

 #  Security Considerations

+The \<certificate-name\> provided in the YANG models needs to be trusted by the Verifier from a source independent of the Attester.
+Specifically, the certificated must be known to be assigned to a specific router, and even known to be associated with a specific line card where the \<TPMs\> feature is active.
+This is necessary as it is possible for an attacker with access to the router to provide false information within the \<ietf-keystore\> model of the Attester.

 The YANG module specified in this document defines a schema for data that is designed to be accessed via network management protocols such as NETCONF {{RFC6241}} or RESTCONF {{RFC8040}}.
 The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) {{RFC6242}}.
 The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS {{RFC5246}}.

 There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.
 These are the subtrees and data nodes and their sensitivity/vulnerability: